prongbang/prongbang.github.io/privacy-policy.md

 </h3>

 <p>
-	Endtry Studio has not reviewed all of the sites linked to its Internet web site and is not responsible for the contents of any such linked site.
-The inclusion of any link does not imply endorsement by Endtry Studio of the site.
+	Wachasit Studio has not reviewed all of the sites linked to its Internet web site and is not responsible for the contents of any such linked site.
+The inclusion of any link does not imply endorsement by Wachasit Studio of the site.
 Use of any such linked web site is at the user's own risk.
 </p>

 <h3>